dfsp-spirit/anonsurfer/README.md

 # anonsurfer
 Anonymization of freesurfer recon-all output based on metadata dropping and defacing -- in parallel.

+**IMPORTANT: This pipeline will alter the data, e.g., overwrite voxels in brain volumes and change metadata in files.
+You should only run it on a backup copy of your data that you want to export.
+NEVER run this on your original data!
+If something goes wrong, you will have to restart from a fresh copy of the original data.**

 ## About

 These are BASH shell scripts for the anonymization of neuroimaging data that has been created using the FreeSurfer `recon-all` pipeline.
 The goals are to: